pietryszak/fedora-installer/README.md

 * Configure Spotify

-In system is installed 3 version of Spotify.
-Spotify flatpak, ncspot and spotify-tui.
-First is standard version on Spotify, second and third is a cli version of Spotify with low ram usage.
+In system is installed 2 version of Spotify.
+Spotify snap and spotify-tui.
+First is standard version on Spotify, second is a cli version of Spotify with low ram usage.

 <p>You can choose a spotify-tui and configure it with this tutorial:</p>

 Connecting to Spotify API [spotify-tui](https://github.com/Rigellute/spotify-tui#connecting-to-spotifys-api)

-You can choose a ncspot.
-After first startup of ncspot, prompt ask for login and password to Spotify and open a new tab in Firefox for confirm Spotify credentials.
-I prefer a spotify-tui insted of ncspot because, spotify-tui is new project written in fast rust programming language.
+I prefer a spotify snap insted of spotify-tui because, spotify-tui is new project written in fast rust programming language without few features.

 * If You need a succesor of i3-gaps - Sway atfer install.sh use install-sway.sh.
 At this moment Sway has problems with vmware/virtualbox, so I don't use it.